dmccreary/learning-graphs/docs/about.md

 # About the Learning Graphs Website

 The goal of this website is to enable teaching the concepts around Learning Graphs.
-It was inspired by the cyberpunk science fiction novel Diamond Age by Neal Stephenson.
+It was inspired by the cyberpunk science fiction novel [Diamond Age](https://en.wikipedia.org/wiki/The_Diamond_Age) by Neal Stephenson.
 In this novel, a child uses a tablet-like device that customizes stories to the needs of the child.
 This form of highly-customized learning is our goal.
 We believe that learning graphs are the core data structure that these intelligent learning agents will be built on.

 Learning Graphs are [concept dependency graphs](glossary.md/#concept-dependency-graph) that are used to:

 1. Understand the important [concepts](glossary.md#concept) in a course and their dependencies
 2. Suggest [learning paths](glossary.md#learning-path) to achieve [learning objectives](glossary.md#learning-objective)
-3. Serve as the core data structure for [hyper-personalization](glossary.md#hyper-personalization) of lesson plans by [generative AI](glossary.md#generative-ai) [agents](glossary.md#agent).
+3. Serve as the core data structure for [hyper-personalization](glossary.md#hyper-personalization) of lesson plans by [generative AI](glossary.md#generative-ai) and other content such as [MicroSims](glossary.md#microsim) by [agents](glossary.md#agent).

 ## Course Learning Objectives